 The naysayers are wrong.
-Why that is so can be summed up in just three words:
+Why that is so can be summed up in just four words:

 In 2016, we witnessed a political earthquake rock the Western World from Brexit in the UK to the victory of Donald Trump in America.
-With more votes coming across Europe from France to Italy, everywhere the theme is the same: Populism is rising.
-It may not win every time, but one thing is clear: Our much vaunted political elites – on the left and the right – are being rejected by the publics they purport to lead.
-These elites have committed an egregious sin.
-For too long they have doubled down on obsolete ideologies that have failed to deliver a believable narrative of future growth and prosperity that benefits the majority rather than a lucky few and electorates are now turning their backs and seeking alternatives, no matter how extreme.
+For the last four years, Populism and protest have been locked in struggle against the status quo in America and Europe.
+It may not win every time, but the ugliness has exposed just how alienated, angry, and desperate our publics are.
+In the midst of economic pain, political elites have failed to deliver a believable narrative of future growth and prosperity that benefits the majority rather than a lucky few and electorates are seeking alternatives, no matter how extreme.

-Elite failure has opened the door to populism.
+Political failure has opened the door to Populism.

 Any vision that offers a narrative of a more prosperous future with better jobs and opportunities for all is one that now has a shot at serious consideration like no previous time in recent history.

 The truth is we need the growth of a frontier that has the scope and size of the Louisiana Purchase, the Homestead Act, the Interstate Highway System, the Marshall Plan, and the Panama Canal all rolled into one.
 The space frontier is the only candidate that qualifies.

 The time to go big and be bold is now.
 The vision of a prosperous America and West is not a luxury that we approach and argue for over time with incremental baby steps.
 It is an urgent necessity today and the future of the world as we know it now depends on our success.